 - Partnership for Prescription Assistance helps qualifying patients without prescription drug coverage get the medicines they need for free or nearly free.
 They offer access to more than 475 public and private programs, including nearly 200 offered by pharmaceutical companies.

 - Pharmaceutical companies can often help you, too.
 Many have patient-assistance programs that provide drugs to people who cannot afford them.
 Talk with your healthcare provider about ways to connect with the manufacturers of your medication.

-- Check our ResourceLink database or call the ResourceLink program at 877-YSC-1011 for more financial assistance resources.
+- Call YSC's ResourceLink program at 877-YSC-1011 for more financial assistance resources.

 Social Security Disability Insurance

 This government program helps those in need, and who qualify, cover their medical costs.
 You may qualify for Social Security benefits if your breast cancer fits at least one of these descriptions: inoperable cancer, inflammatory breast cancer, or recurrent cancer (except local recurrence that is controlled by prescribed therapy or comes in the form of distant metastases).
 Proving your disability can be very challenging and may take several months.
 Use the assistance of a social worker or other social service provider.
 Check your eligibility for this help and learn more about the benefits at the Social Security Disability website.